DHI/mikeio/docs/pfs.md

 ## Read

-When a PFS file is read with MIKE IO, a `Pfs` object is created.
+When a PFS file is read with MIKE IO, a `PfsDocument` object is created.
 It will contain one or more `PfsSection` objects - one for each target.
 The PfsSections will typically contain other PfsSections together with a number of key-value pairs.

-A PFS file is read using `mikeio.read_pfs()` (or equivalently `mikeio.Pfs()`):
+A PFS file is read using `mikeio.read_pfs()`:

 ```python
 >>> import mikeio